-note.
+note

 With Wake Up on Ring, your computer may turn on automatically when you dial out on a rotary or pulse telephone.
 If this occurs, disable the Wake Up on Ring feature and use it only when you know you will have incoming fax communications.
-You can also prevent this from occurring by installing a telephone line sharing device which will direct calls where you specify (to either an answering machine or a fax modem).
+You can also prevent this from occuring by installing a telephone line sharing device which will direct calls where you specify (to either an answering machine or a fax modem).

 Indicator.
-If you are using the Wake Up on Ring feature, and you enable the Indicator option, the power light will blink to indicate the computer answered the phone.
+If you are using the Wake Up on Ring feature, and you enable the Indicator option, the power light will blink to indicate the computer turned itself on to answer the phone.
 The Indicator resets when you turn the computer on.

 Wake Up on Alarm.
-This option lets you have the computer turn on automatically at a date and time you specify.
+This option allows the computer to turn on automatically at a date and time you specify.
 Choose the date and time in the Alarm Date and Alarm Time fields.
 If you select Daily Event, you can set the Alarm Time, but not the Date.